PeaceOloruntoba/PeaceOloruntoba/README.md

 </h3>

 - 👋 Hi, I’m Peace Oloruntoba...
 PeaceCodes.
-- 👀 I’m interested in working on Full Stack Web Development Projects, Designing Webpages and anything related to Competitive Programming.
+- 👀 I’m interested in working on Full Stack Web Development Projects, Scalable and we'll optimised mobile applications, and anything related to Competitive Programming.
 - 🌱 I’m an aspiring Software Engineer.
 - 💞️ I’m looking to collaborate on projects of Web Development, JavaScript, Python, Typescript and PHP or any Software Development Project.
 - 📫 You can reach out to me at peaceoloruntoba22@gmail.com or drop a message at [https://wa.me/qr/NM4HHGNDVGA4C1] (https://wa.me/qr/NM4HHGNDVGA4C1)